James Duff, 2nd Earl Fife1

 M, #180203, b. circa 1684, d.
 9 December 1765

-Alexander Sinclair, 9th Earl of Caithness was born circa 1684.1 He was the son of John Sinclair, 8th Earl of Caithness and Jean Carmichael.2 He married Lady Margaret Primrose, daughter of Archibald Primrose, 1st Earl of Rosebery and Dorothea Cressy, on 15 February 1737/38 at Durham, County Durham, England.3 He died on 9 December 1765, without male issue.4
+Alexander Sinclair, 9th Earl of Caithness was born circa 1684.1 He was the son of John Sinclair, 8th Earl of Caithness and Jean Carmichael.2 He married Lady Margaret Primrose, daughter of Archibald Primrose, 1st Earl of Rosebery and Dorothea Cressy, on 15 February 1737/38 at Durham, County Durham, EnglandG.3 He died on 9 December 1765, without male issue.4

-Alexander Sinclair, 9th Earl of Caithness succeeded to the title of 9th Earl of Caithness [S., 1455] in 1705.1 He was the last surviving peer to have sat in the Parliament of Scotland before the Union with the English Parliament.1
+He succeeded as the 9th Earl of Caithness [S., 1455] in 1705.1 He was the last surviving peer to have sat in the Parliament of Scotland before the Union with the English Parliament.1

 Child of Alexander Sinclair, 9th Earl of Caithness and Lady Margaret Primrose